Zuehlke/SHMACK/README.md

 running costs would be a rather minor issue.

 # Vision
-* We want like to be fast when ramping up cloud infrastructure.
+* We want to be fast when ramping up cloud infrastructure.
 * We do not want to answer "we never did this" to customers when asked.
 * We want to know what the issues and traps are when setting up cloud infrastructure with the SHMACK stack.
 * We want to create a reusable asset for Big Data combined with cloud-scale Data Analytics and Machine Learning to acquire customers and be able to show competence not only on paper, but running in the cloud.

 # Installation
-Everything can be performed free of charge until you start up nodes in the cloud (called "Stack creation").
+Everything can be performed free of charge until you start up nodes in the cloud (called [Stack creation](stackCreation)).

 ## Register accounts